-- We see stronger growth and lower real yields ahead as the vaccine-led restart accelerates and central banks limit the rise of nominal yields even as inflation expectations climb.
+- We see stronger growth and low-real yields ahead as the vaccine-led restart accelerates and central banks limit the rise of nominal yields even as inflation expectations climb.
 Inflation will have different implications to the past. - The policy revolution as a response to the Covid shock implies that nominal yields will be less responsive to rising inflation risk than in past episodes.
-This suggests risk assets will perform better than in past inflationary periods. - The Democrats' slim majority in U.S. Congress improves the outlook for fiscal spending, likely fast tracking our expectations for stronger growth and lower real yields. - Medium-term inflation risks look underappreciated.
-Production costs are set to rise on a rewiring of global supply chains.
-Central banks appear more willing to let economies run hot with above-target inflation to make up for past inflation undershoots.
-They may also face greater political constraints that make it harder to lean against inflation. - Market implication: Strategically we underweight nominal government bonds, favor inflation-linked bonds and see equities supported by falling real rates.
+This suggests risk assets will perform better than in past inflationary periods. - The Democrats' slim majority in U.S. Congress improves the outlook for fiscal spending, likely fast tracking our expectations for stronger growth and low real yields. - Medium-term inflation risks look underappreciated.
+Production costs are set to rise amid the rewiring of global supply chains.
+Central banks appear more willing to let economies run hot with above-target inflation to make up for past undershoots.
+They may also face greater political constraints that make it harder to lean against inflation. - The policy revolution has led to a surge in public debt and increased tolerance for it.
+We don't see high debt levels as a concern in the near term.
+Yet there are risks bubbling below the surface over time we could see a change in the premium for the perceived safety of government debt, with major market implications. - Market implication: Strategically we underweight nominal government bonds, favor inflation-linked bonds and see equities supported by falling real rates.
 Tactically we are pro-risk, preferring U.S. equities and high yield credit.